cristina-esposito/cristina-esposito-portfolio.github.io/README.md

 #### McKesson Canada Capstone Project
 (September 2021 - April 2022)
-8 month consulting capstone project for the Master of Management Analytics Program in partnership with McKesson Canada
+8-month consulting capstone project for the Master of Management Analytics Program in partnership with McKesson Canada

 **Role**: Data Scientist team lead with focus on UX/UI, managed a team of 6 individuals (2 data engineers, 2 modelers, 1 strategist, 1 UX/UI designer) to solve 2 analytics use cases through proof of concepts